 - Applicant is a single parent (mother or father) with custody of at least one dependent child

 - Applicant must be officially admitted to the program

 - Applicant must remain in good academic standing throughout enrollment in the MBA program

-Five Williams Entrepreneurial Leadership Awards, worth $5,500 apiece, are given each year to students who exemplify vision and innovation, delegation, motivation, and execution in entrepreneurial endeavors.
+Five Williams Entrepreneurial Leadership Awards, each worth $5,500, are given each year to students who exemplify vision and innovation, delegation, motivation, and execution in entrepreneurial endeavors.
 Awardees are chosen by committee from students participating in Cougar Capital and/or the Miller New Venture Challenge.

 Other Financial Aid